tashakim/MyRiskCluster/README.md

 Shows active alerts for areas that exceed a risk threshold.

 ## How we built it
+Express Framework using Node.js, Google Maps API, Firebase to configure realtime database, Bigquery using the Google Cloud platform

 ## Challenges we ran into